Interim orders, their purpose, and when we impose them

 - otherwise in the public interest, or

 - in the interests of the nurse or midwife

-Our practice committees (either the Fitness to Practise Committee or the Investigating Committee, depending on the circumstances) have the power to impose interim orders if:
+Our practise committees which will either be the Fitness to practise committee or the Investigating committee, who, depending on the circumstances, are able to impose interim orders if:

 - an allegation against a nurse or midwife has been referred to the Investigating Committee or the Fitness to Practise Committee but the Committee has not yet reached a final decision.
-In particular, where a final hearing before either Committee adjourns part way through the case, the panel hearing the case will consider whether an interim order is necessary, given what they've heard.
+This might be where a final hearing before either Committee adjourns part way through the case, and the panel hearing the case thinks that an interim order is necessary, given what they've heard.

 - case examiners find a case to answer against a nurse or midwife and refer their case to the Fitness to Practise Committee